janverschelde/PHCpack/src/doc/source/about.rst

 Users
 -----

-To demonstrate the relevance of the software, PHCpack was released with a collection of about eighty different polynomial systems, collected from the literature.
+To demonstrate the relevance of the software, the first version of the software was released with a collection of about eighty different polynomial systems, collected from the literature.
+This section points to a different collection of problems, problems that have been solved by users of the software, without intervention of its developers.

 The papers listed below report the use of PHCpack in the fields of algebraic statistics, communication networks,